The Pest (1997 film): Production

 Production of the film was announced by TriStar Pictures and The Bubble Factory alongside Slappy and the Stinkers as two projects the companies would produce.
 Under the terms of a contract between The Bubble Factory and Universal Studios, the production company could automatically greenlight three to four pictures – budgeted at about $8 million to $35 million each – per year for Universal to distribute.
 Both this film and Slappy and the Stinkers fell below Universal's threshold and became a first-look pact.
 Sony fully financed both films.
+John Leguizamo co-wrote the script with David Bar Katz describing it as "...an 'equal-opportunity-offender comedy'" where no race, creed or color would be left unmocked.
+Leguizamo claimed that at the time, Universal passed on distributing the film due to its $8 million budget, as the studio wouldn't distribute anything theatrically that didn't have a $10 million budget or higher.

 Reception

 Box office

 The film came in at #12 in its opening weekend at the box office, with a gross of $1.8 million from 1,205 theaters.
 The film grossed a total of $3.6 million against an estimated budget of $8 million.

 Critical response

 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Jeff Millar of the Houston Chronicle wrote that "This film is utterly without discipline or focus in a way that—to one's shame—one eventually finds oddly endearing".
 Dwayne E. Leslie of Boxoffice magazine said that "The script and Leguizamo's talents don't mesh, so the actor comes off as more offensive than funny."
-Bill Hoffman of The New York Post gave the comedy three and half out of five stars.
+Bill Hoffman of the New York Post gave the comedy three and half out of five stars.
 Mick LaSalle of San Francisco Chronicle said of Leguizamo's performance "Obviously, someone must have told Leguizamo he's a comic genius.
 Whoever did that wasn't a good friend."

 Ken Fox of TV Guide gave the film 1.5 out of 4, and wrote: "Even surrounded by unbearable sloppiness, Leguizamo is fascinating to watch."

 Leguizamo was nominated for Worst Actor for his performance in the film at the 1997 Stinkers Bad Movie Awards but lost to Tom Arnold for McHale's Navy.